-Michigan is one of the few states that still requires a waiting period before you can get married.
+Michigan is one of the few states that still require a waiting period before you can get married.
 You have to wait 3 days after you apply for your marriage license.

 Residency Requirement in Michigan